thebedroomlaboratory/BrewMonitor/README.md

 rm settings.js
 ln -s ../settings.js
 ```
-If you have any complication or to install the Additional Nodes, check the instructions on http://nodered.org/docs/getting-started/installation.html
+If you have any complications or want to install Additional Nodes, check the instructions on http://nodered.org/docs/getting-started/installation.html

 #### Apache2 and Node-Red at same time

 Configure Apache with the following settings:
 ```bash
 LoadModule proxy_module modules/mod_proxy.so
 LoadModule proxy_http_module modules/mod_proxy_http.so